dimven/SpringNodes/README.md

 CHANGE LOG

+82.4.0 121115
+- DirectShape.ByGeometry and Form.ByGeometry have been completely revised
+	- the (SAT) versions have been depreciated and merged into the main node
+	- the node is now unitless
+	- better error handling and error messages
+- Sheet.Views+ now supports Revit 2014

 82.3.3 021115
 - new List.EveryOther node added.
 As the name stipulates, it creates a new list for each list element and drops the coresponding element.
 - new FamilyInstance.Rotation node added.
 It fetches a point based element's rotation around its insertion point.